Kushagra8888/myrpg/README.md

 # A Simple RPG game

-A simplistic exploration based command line RPG game where players explored grid map, fight battles and gain experience
+A simplistic exploration based command line RPG game where players explore a grid like map, fight battles and gain experience

 ## Requirements